PaoloSanfilippo/DiffPriv-Plpython/README.md

 In addition, the “Principal Component Analysis” and the “Standard Scaler” are also implemented.
 The PCA allows to carry out the reduction of the linear dimensionality using the “Singular Value Decomposition” of the data to project them on a lower dimensional space.
 The "Standard Scaler" allows you to standardize features by removing the mean and scaling the variance to the unit.
 ## Examples of use:
 ### Statistical Functions
-Let's imagine that we want to calculate in a differentially private way the average of the insurance costs of a set of individuals in the "insurance" table.
+Let's imagine that we want to calculate in a differentially private way the average of the insurance costs of a set of individuals in the "insurance" table:
 ```
 select dp_avg(charges) from insurance;
 select dp_avg(charges,0.8) from insurance;